quakerdocs/quakerdocs/docs/configuration.rst

 Source suffix
 ----------------
-The suffix(es) of source filenames.
+The suffix(es) of source filenames to be parsed as reStructuredText.
 You can specify multiple suffix as a list of string:

 .. code-block:: python